Canoeing & Kayaking

 The river corridor brings the towns, farms and people of the Green Mountain State within the direct view of the canoeist.

-When beginning a canoe trip from Montpelier, there are several good places to put in.
+When beginning a canoeing or kayaking trip from Montpelier, there are several good places to put in.
 One is at the northeast corner of Montpelier High School located on Bailey Avenue.
 Another is underneath the Interstate 89 overpass on the right side of the river on Rt.
 2. Plenty of parking is available at both areas.
 If you would like to run a short section of easy rapids, put in another 1.25 miles upstream from the high school on the right bank.
 This access can be reached through local parking areas.

 Canoeing the stretch between the Interstate 89 overpass and Middlesex Dam is very relaxing and pleasant.